-In particular, the Mg2+ ions presence destabilizes the hydroxyapatite well-ordered structure, causing a structural variation that inhibits the growth of well-shaped crystals and, on the contrary, promotes the formation of an amorphous coating on the dolomite grains.
-The higher the DAP molarity, the higher the Mg molar fraction in the solution and the lower the crystallinity of the formed calcium phosphate.
-In any case, heating treatments demonstrated that the newly-formed apatite is poorly crystalline but mainly stoichiometric; thus, with a Ca/P molar ratio quite close to the ideal one (1.67).
+311 In particular, the $Mg^{2+}$ ions presence destabilizes the hydroxyapatite well-ordered structure, causing a 312 structural variation that inhibits the growth of well-shaped crystals and, on the contrary, promotes the formation 313 of an amorphous coating on the dolomite grains.
+The higher is the DAP molarity, the higher is the Mg molar 314 fraction in the solution and then the lower is the crystallinity of the formed calcium phosphate.
+In any case, 315 heating treatments demonstrated that the newly-formed apatite is poorly crystalline but mainly stoichiometric, 316 thus with a Ca/P molar ratio quite close to the ideal one (1.67).

-On the other hand, the struvite formation is affected by the presence of free calcium ions, and the descending effects are observed in the crystal morphology and crystal size.
+317 On the other hand, the struvite formation is affected by the presence of free calcium ions as well, and the 318 descending effects are observed in the crystal morphology and crystal size.